wmmihaa/azureiotbootcamp/README.md

 * Barometer (pressure and temperature)
 * Optical light intensity (LUX)

-Your TI Sensor has been paird with your Raspberry PI.
+Your TI Sensor has been paired with your Raspberry PI.

 ## Set up your IoT Hub and register your device
 Before you get started with any of the labs, go through [these](https://github.com/wmmihaa/azureiotbootcamp/blob/master/CreateIoTHub.md) instructions to set up your Azure IoT hub.